๐ŸŽ„

 Cake

-• Plan for 1 slice per person
+• Plan for 1 slice per person, and slightly less when other desserts are on the table.

 Calculate cake →